 Results of the CEC testing indicate a wastewater influence at FW5, but not at FW26.
 The sucralose detection at FW5 in October 2017 (260 ng/L) is similar to the prior concentration measured in October 2016 (280 ng/L), while the nitrate-nitrogen concentration is greater (40 mg/L in 2017 compared to 26 mg/L in 2016).
-The wastewater influence at FW5 is interpreted to be a residual from septic tank discharges, rather than from recycled water discharges at Broderson.
-Groundwater mounding in the upper aquifer associated with Broderson discharges was not observed off-site until mid-2017, based on the hydrograph for FW6.
+The wastewater influence at FW5 is interpreted to be a residual from septic tank discharges, rather than from recycled water discharges at the Broderson leach field.
+Groundwater mounding in the Upper Aquifer associated with Broderson discharges was not observed off-site until mid-2017, based on the hydrograph for FW6.